Pay Per Token

 Why do I need a proxy?

 The Claude Agent SDK speaks Anthropic’s message format.
 Venice speaks OpenAI’s format.
-The proxy translates between them.
+The proxy translates between them so everything works without modifying the SDK.

 Can I use open-source models?